Tarini-1515/BeerukaERC20Blockchain/README.md

 ## 9. Execute the distribute.js file

-1. We have edited all the hashes we reqired and downloded the dependencies too.
+1. We have edited all the hashes we required and downloaded the dependencies too.

-2. We excecute the node JS file by the command:
+2. We execute the node JS file by the command:
         Node distribute.js

-3. Here the code will be executed and the tokens will be disributed one account after another account.
+3. Here the code will be executed and the tokens will be distributed to one account after another account.